ACM40960/project-shubidiwoop/README.md

 ### Data Sources

 - Historical sports statistics: Source the relevant historical data for the sports leagues of interest.
-In the case of the English premier league, the data has been sourced from https://www.football-data.co.uk/englandm.php
+In the case of the English premier league, the data has been sourced [here](https://www.football-data.co.uk/englandm.php)
-- Real-time odds data: Integrated with APIs or scraping tools to retrieve real-time odds data from betting platforms such as Bet365, Blue Square, Bet&Win etc. Data structure as been described here https://www.football-data.co.uk/notes.txt
+- Real-time odds data: Integrated with APIs or scraping tools to retrieve real-time odds data from betting platforms such as Bet365, Blue Square, Bet&Win etc. Data structure as been described [here](https://www.football-data.co.uk/notes.txt)

 ### Features